claude-chat-code

 Configuration

-A configuration file is automatically generated on the first launch.
+A configuration file is automatically generated on first launch.

 %LOCALAPPDATA%\claude-chat-code\config.toml

-# watch_dir: The directory to monitor.
+# watch_dir: Directory to monitor.
 If commented out, Windows Desktop is monitored.

 # watch_dir = "C:\Users\<your name>\Desktop"